linode/docs/docs/linode-writers-guide.md

 We also accept guides sent to <contribute@linode.com>, though they are assigned a lower priority than GitHub submissions.
 If submitting by email, be sure to include the **guide title** in the subject line, and your PayPal **or** Linode account information in the message body so we can properly compensate you for your work.

 If you have any questions about either submission method, contact <contribute@linode.com>.
-Do not open a pull request or issue unless you are submitting guide content.

 ## The Review Process